-Beheaded NYC tech CEO's suspected killer pleads not guilty, prosecutors say
+Beheaded NYC tech CEO's suspected killer pleads not guilty

 Tyrese Haspil's attorneys said there 'is much more to this narrative' than the accusations and his arrest

-The suspected killer of a Manhattan tech entrepreneur whose body was found dismembered last week has pleaded not guilty to second-degree murder, according to prosecutors.
+The suspected killer of a Manhattan tech entrepreneur whose body was found dismembered last week has pleaded not guilty to second-degree murder, Fox News has learned.

 Tyrese Haspil, 21, was the executive assistant to 33-year-old Fahim Saleh, the CEO of ride-hail company Gokada.